mnaberez/softbox/README.md

 ## Files

+ - `bios/` contains the BIOS (SoftBox EPROMs) and a disassembly of it.

  - `disasm/` contains the original PET/CBM terminal and a disassembly of it.

  - `pet.asm` is an updated version of the PET/CBM terminal.